-I’ve heard that there are people travelling periodically to the region west of Tokyo just to take a good shot of Mount Fuji.
+I’ve heard that there are people travelling periodically to the Lakeland of Kawaguchiko west of Tokyo just to take a good shot of Mount Fuji.

 This majestic, perfectly shaped volcano – that erupted lastly in 1707 – seems to be hiding behind clouds most of the time.
 Therefore, it can be a challenge – or a hobby – hunting the best view.
 Or at least a glimpse.

-And although it might be already challenging enough to fit all the landmarks downtown Takayama into your itinerary, you should, nonetheless, by no means miss a little side trip to Shirakawago village – which even made it to the World Heritage Site list in 1995.
+It might be already challenging enough to fit all the landmarks in downtown Takayama into your itinerary.
+Nevertheless, you should by no means miss a little side trip to Shirakawago village.
+This hamlet made it to the World Heritage Site list in 1995, after all.

-Hiroshima – one of the names inextricably connected to the first atomic attack in human history.
+Hiroshima is one of the names inextricably connected to the first atomic attack in human history and therefore a must when visiting Japan.
+However, Hiroshima is also a great gateway for a trip to idyllic Miyajima.

-Visiting Hiroshima, I wasn’t able to imagine an average Japanese city with a little over a million inhabitants plying their trades as if their city never had been practically erased and went down in history as one of the biggest humanitarian disasters.
+Before visiting Hiroshima, I wasn’t able to imagine a place with a little over a million inhabitants plying their trades as if their city never had been practically erased and went down in history as one of the biggest humanitarian disasters.

 What I found was a charming city – risen up from the atomic ashes of 1945.